reibitto/command-center/README.md

 ## What is it?

-Command Center is used to launch applications, find files, control music playback, search the web, run one-off CLI commands, and anything else you can imagine.
+Command Center is used to launch applications, find files, control music playback, search the web, run one-off CLI commands, manage windows, and anything else you can imagine since it's customizable.

 If you're familiar with tools like [Alfred](https://www.alfredapp.com), [Wox](http://www.wox.one), [ueli](https://ueli.oliverschwendener.ch), [Keypirinha](https://keypirinha.com), etc. you may already understand the concept.
 These